Edinburgh is set up brilliantly for visitors, so you won’t struggle to find lovely places to explore, eat and drink. Here are a few of our favourites.

 The Royal Yacht Brittania

-For those able to stay longer than the weekend, we strongly recommend venturing beyond the city, either into the Highlands or south to Yorkshire.
-Both best explored by car, but there are also a number of tour companies who can arrange group transport.
+For those able to stay longer than the weekend, we strongly recommend venturing beyond the city into the Highlands or the North of England.
+Best explored by car, but there are also a number of tour companies who can arrange transport.
+If you would like some destination recommendations, we are happy to share!

 The Devil’s Advocate